k2052/developer.2052.me/source/partials/about.md

 learned what came first the haystack or the needle -- and I'm not sure if anyone ever really knew.

-### I broke MVC
+### I broke themes

 I learned that there is a time and place for patterns.
-A theme framework probably isn't the place for a factory pattern, a singleton pattern, and definitely not for overriding.
+A theme framework probably isn't the place for MVC, a factory pattern, a singleton pattern, and definitely not for overriding core classes.
 Just because you can doesn't mean you should.

 ### I broke my client's site.